-I won't go into the absurdity of such terms as classism or statism here because that is not my purpose.
+The specialization that creates the intellectual is in fact part of the process of stupefaction that the ruling order imposes on those I won't go into the absurdity of such terms as classism or statism here because that is not my purpose.
 My purpose is to point out that, though revolutionary struggle may, indeed, have the "therapeutic" effect of breaking down social constraints and thus opening the mind to new ways of thinking and feeling that make one more intelligent and passionate, this is precisely because it is not therapy, which focuses on one's weakness, but a self-determined project of revolt springing from one's strength.

 Freedom belongs to the individual - this is a basic anarchist principle - and as such resides in individual responsibility to oneself and in free association with others.
 Thus, there can be no obligations, no debts, only choices of how to act.
 The therapeutic approach to social problems is the very opposite of this..
-Basing itself in the idea that we are crippled rather than chained, inherently weak rather than held down, it imposes an obligatory interdependence, a mutuality of incapacity, rather than a sharing of strengths and catheir passions, dreams desires and thoughts.
-Free love, like revolution, acts to recreate reality in its own image, the image of a great and dangerous utopia.
+Basing itself in the idea that we are crippled rather than chained, inherently weak rather than held down, it imposes an obligatory interdependence, a mutuality of incapacity, rather than a sharing of strengths and capabilities.
+In this, it parallels the official way of dealing with these problems.
+And no wonder.
+It is the nature of weakness to submit.
+If we all assume our own weakness, our perpetual internal infection by these various social diseases, then we will continue to nurture a submissive way of interacting with the world, ever ready to admit guilt, to apologize, to back down from what we've said or done.
+This is the very opposite of responsibility, which acts consciously with the assurance of one's projectual approach to life, ready to take the consequences of one's choices - the outlaw worthy of her transgressions.

+In the face of ten thousand years of institutional oppression, ten thousand years in which a ruling class and the structures that support its power have determined the conditions of our existence, what we need is not therapy, but strong-willed revolt aimed at developing a revolutionary project that can destroy this society and its institutions. ity in its own image, the image of a great and dangerous utopia.
 Thus it seeks to turn reality on its head.
 This is no easy path.
 It has no place for our weaknesses, no time for neurotic self-pity or meagerness.
 For love in its most impassioned and unconstrained forms is as cruel as revolution.
 How could it be otherwise when its goal is the same: the transformation of every aspect of life and the destruction of all that prevents it?